evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S/_index.md

 ## Performance

 With overboost, the Audi e-tron S has a maximum power of 370KW (503hp).
 Without overboost, it is 320KW (435hp).
 The torque is 973nm with overboost and 561 without overboost.
 The 0-100km/h sprint (0-62mph) is performed in 4,5 seconds with overboost and 6,6 seconds without overboost.
-The top speed is 200 kph.
+The top speed is 200 km/h.

 ## Battery, range, and charging